servicemeshistio/istio/README.md

   istio-ingressgateway     LoadBalancer   10.0.0.223   192.168.142.250   80:31380/TCP,443:31390/TCP,31400:31400/TCP,15029:32030/TCP,15030:30237/TCP,15031:30824/TCP,15032:30965/TCP,15443:31507/TCP,15020:31796/TCP   172m
   ```

   Notice that the external IP address assigned to `istio-ingressgateway` is `192.168.142.250`.
 We can access the service web page by using `http://192.168.142.250`.
+This IP address could be different for you.

   Try accessing the web page and you will notice that the page did not work.